jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 }
 {% endhighlight %}

-But now that Hangfire is in it's own project and it's own Windows Service - this never happened (hence the error {% highlight xml %}No IUserTokenProvider is registered{%endhighlight%}).
+But now that Hangfire is in it's own project and it's own Windows Service - this never happened (hence the error **No IUserTokenProvider is registered**).
 We have a lot of user creations / modifications that we offload to the background.

-The fix?
+**The fix?**

 Use your own.